-A concern can be defined as 'an expression of worry or doubt for which reassurances are sought'.
+A concern can be defined as 'an expression of worry or doubt over an issue considered to be important for which reassurances are sought'.
 A complaint may be defined as 'an expression of dissatisfaction however made, about actions taken or a lack of action'.
 It is in everyone's interest that concerns and complaints are resolved at the earliest possible stage.
-Many issues can be resolved informally, without the need to use the formal stages of the complaints procedure.
+Many issues can be resolved informally, without the need to use the formal stages of the complaint's procedure.